-See also World Watch Magazine article that concludes livestock contribute 51% of human-caused GHGs compared to 18% here.
+See also: World Watch Magazine asserts that livestock contribute 51% of human-caused GHGs compared to 18% here.

 Livestock’s Long Shadow – Press Release

 UNITED NATIONS – Food and Agricultural Organization –

 Nov.
 29, 2006 – original text (emphasis added)

 Which causes more greenhouse gas emissions, rearing cattle or driving cars?

 According to a new report published by the United Nations Food and Agriculture Organization, the livestock sector generates more greenhouse gas emissions as measured in CO2 equivalent (18 percent) than transport.
 It is also a major source of land and water degradation.

 Says Henning Steinfeld, Chief of FAO’s Livestock Information and Policy Branch and senior author of the report: “Livestock are one of the most significant contributors to today’s most serious environmental problems.
 Urgent action is required to remedy the situation.”

 With increased prosperity, people are consuming more meat and dairy products every year.
 Global meat production is projected to more than double from 229 million tonnes in 1999/2001 to 465 million tonnes in 2050, while milk output is set to climb from 580 to 1043 million tonnes.

 The global livestock sector is growing faster than any other agricultural sub-sector.
 It provides livelihoods to about 1.3 billion people and contributes about 40 percent to global agricultural output.
 For many poor farmers in developing countries livestock are also a source of renewable energy for draft and an essential source of organic fertilizer for their crops.